wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh_agent_package_solaris.rst

 Installing Wazuh agents on Solaris systems
 ==========================================

-The Wazuh agent installed on Solaris runs on Sparc or Intel architectures.
-It monitors the host and communicates with the Wazuh manager, sending data in near real time through an encrypted and authenticated channel.
-Alternatively, if you want to download the Wazuh agent package directly or check the compatible versions, see the :ref:`packages list <packages>` section.
+The agent runs on the host you want to monitor and communicates with the Wazuh manager, sending data in near real time through an encrypted and authenticated channel.

 To start the installation process, select your architecture: i386 or Sparc.
+Alternatively, if you want to download the Wazuh agent package directly, see the :ref:`packages list <packages>` section.

 .. tabs::